 Determination of the procedural-related bleeding risk is complex and should be individualized, as classical markers of hemostasis (platelet count, international normalized ratio [INR]) have been shown to inaccurately predict bleeding tendency in patients with advanced liver disease.
 For this reason, current guidelines do not specify parameter cutoffs prior to liver biopsy (either percutaneous or transvenous).
 Viscoelastic assays may also be used to assess hemostatic status in patients with liver disease, though validated cutoffs for bedside procedures, including liver biopsy, have not been established

 Relative contraindications include profound anemia, peritonitis, ascites Ascites Ascites is free fluid in the peritoneal cavity.
 The most common cause is portal hypertension.
 Symptoms usually result from abdominal distention.
 Diagnosis is based on physical examination and... read more , high-grade biliary obstruction, and a subphrenic or right pleural infection or effusion.
 Nonetheless, percutaneous liver biopsy is sufficiently safe to be done on an outpatient basis.
-Associated mortality is about 0.01%.
-Major complications (eg, intra-abdominal hemorrhage, bile peritonitis, lacerated liver) develop in about 2% of patients.
+Associated mortality is about 0.01% (1, 2 Contraindications references Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis); this information can be essential not only to diagnosis but also... read more ).
+One common complication is pain at the biopsy site.
+Major complications (eg, intra-abdominal hemorrhage, bile peritonitis, lacerated liver) develop in about 0.5 to 2% of patients (2 Contraindications references Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis); this information can be essential not only to diagnosis but also... read more ).
 Complications usually become evident within 3 to 4 hours—the recommended period for monitoring patients.

 Transjugular venous biopsy of the liver is more invasive than the percutaneous route; it is reserved for patients with a severe coagulopathy, ascites, and/or centripetal adiposity.
 The procedure involves cannulating the right internal jugular vein and passing a catheter through the inferior vena cava into the hepatic vein.
 A fine needle is then advanced through the hepatic vein into the liver.
-Biopsy is successful in > 95% of patients.
-Complication rate is low; 0.2% bleed from puncture of the liver capsule.
-This route allows for the simultaneous measurement of intra- and post-hepatic venous pressures, which can be useful in the elucidation of portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
-It is caused most often by cirrhosis (in developed countries), schistosomiasis (in endemic areas), or hepatic vascular abnormalities... read more .
+Biopsy is successful in most patients, but yields smaller tissue samples.
+Complication rate is low; 0.6% bleed from puncture of the liver capsule (1 Other routes references Liver biopsy provides histologic information about liver structure and evidence of liver injury (type and degree, any fibrosis); this information can be essential not only to diagnosis but also... read more ) .
+This route allows for the simultaneous measurement of intra- and posthepatic venous pressures, which can be useful in the elucidation of portal hypertension Portal Hypertension Portal hypertension is elevated pressure in the portal vein.
+It is caused most often by cirrhosis (in North America), schistosomiasis (in endemic areas), or hepatic vascular abnormalities.
+Consequences... read more .